yesimon/datagoo/docs/ac_math.rst

 This page covers the mathematics behind calculating real power, apparent power, power factor, RMS voltage and RMS current from instantaneous Voltage and Current measurements of single phase AC electricity.
-Discreet time equations are detailed since the calculations are carried out in the Arduino in the digital domain.
+Discrete time equations are detailed since the calculations are carried out in the Arduino in the digital domain.
 There are also code snippets of the equations included below: